zliu41/CIPs/CIP-plutus-modules/README.md

 -- hash of a Script, not a CompleteScript type ScriptHash = ByteString
 ```

+`ScriptHash`es must be computed from the *hash* of the
+`CompleteScript` and the `ScriptArg`s, allowing them to be computed
+without knowing the code of the script or the arguments.

 We need to resolve the arguments of a script before running it:
 ```
 resolveScriptDependencies